PhenomDevel/PhenomRaidTools/README.md

 - Be able to configure multiple conditions for each trigger.
 Like trigger on `ENCOUNTER_START` *or* `SPELL_CAST_SUCCESS/123`

+- Sync function to sync all encounters with someone else at once

 ## TODOs
 - Refactor `TriggerHandler.lua` for better performance and better readability